 Ah, maybe the most important factor to consider.
 You obviously have to find a product that fits your budget.
-There are quality machines in all price ranges, but the more you pay, the more you get.
-I like to break down ellipticals into 3 price brackets:
+There are quality machines in all price ranges, but the more you pay, the more you get (usually).

 You can expect anywhere from 8 levels of resistance up to 25.
 Most resistances are controlled magnetically- as the magnetic brake comes closer to the flywheel, it provides more resistance.